hengzhang-zh/FishDiv-LULC-Model/README.md

 # **Platform and Packages**

 This FishDiv-LULC modeling project was programmed with Python and CUDA for GPU computing.
-If you would like to run the program on CPU (can be time-consuming) or AMD GPU, you may translate the code to C++/OpenCL (please also inform us).
+If you would like to run the program on CPU (could be time-consuming for large catchments) or AMD GPU, you may translate the code to C++/OpenCL (please also inform us).
 Please make sure that you have already installed NVIDIA CUDA computing environment.
 We recommend using Anaconda python distribution.
 Please also make sure that the following modules have been successfully installed:

 _numpy, pandas, gdal, pycuda, pillow (PIL), scikit-learn, scipy_